QuIP: 2-Bit Quantization of Large Language Models With Guarantees: Experiments

 \section{Experiments}

-\textbf{Overview.} We quantize the OPT~\citep{meta2022opt} family of models (up to 30B parameters) using various quantization and processing methods.
+\textbf{Overview.} We quantize the OPT~\citep{meta2022opt} family of models (up to 66B parameters) and Llama 2 70B~\citep{meta2023llama} using various quantization and processing methods.
 QuIP is superior to OPTQ and other baselines across all model sizes and evaluation tasks.
 Most interestingly, incoherence processing yields excellent performance using as little as two bits per weight when paired with any of the quantization methods we consider (including nearest rounding).
 Two-bit quantization with QuIP is viable at even moderate model sizes (1B parameters), a regime where other two-bit quantization methods fail.
 At the largest model sizes, the difference between 2-bit and 16-bit weight performance becomes small.
-We present additional results on the effectiveness of the proxy loss, unbiased rounding, and Algorithm~\ref{alg:qcvx} in Supplement~\ref{suppAddResults}.
+We compare the throughput of QuIP with OPTQ's efficient implementation on language generation and show that it is not much slower.
+Additional results on the effectiveness of the proxy loss, unbiased rounding, and Algorithm~\ref{alg:qcvx} are presented in the Supplement~\ref{suppAddResults}.

 \textbf{Setup.} The experimental infrastructure is built on top of OPTQ's~\citep{frantar2023gptq} repository which is implemented in PyTorch~\citep{paszke2019pytorch}.
-We quantize the HuggingFace implementation of the OPT model family.
+We quantize the HuggingFace implementations of the OPT and Llama 2 model families.
 All models are quantized on a single GPU, with up to 48GB of memory.
 Our calibration set is the same as OPTQ; 128 random 2048 token segments from the C4 dataset~\citep{raffel2020c4} consisting of generic text data from crawled websites.
 Therefore, no task-specific data is viewed when quantizing.
-Following OPTQ, quantization is performed one Transformer block at a time.
-A block is loaded into GPU memory, the Hessian computed, and then the weights quantized.
+Following OPTQ, quantization is performed one Transformer block at a time: loaded into GPU memory, the Hessian computed, and then the weights quantized.
 The current block's inputs are then passed through the quantized block to produce inputs for the following block.
 The Hessian is computed from the quantized Transformer up to that point rather than from the full precision model; like OPTQ, we find this improves quantization.
 Further details on the setup can be found in Supplement~\ref{suppAddResults}, including a description of the computational resources used to perform the experiments.

 \textbf{Methods.} We evaluate compositions of several quantization and pre/post processing methods.
 For quantization methods, we evaluate nearest rounding, LDLQ (or OPTQ), and two variations.
 LDLQ-RG re-orders the weights based on $\operatorname{diag}(H)$ to modify the quantization order and adds further greedy updates to the proxy. ``Greedy'' performs the greedy updates only.
 We evaluate the baseline preprocessing from OPTQ which adds $H \gets H +\alpha * \operatorname{mean}(\operatorname{diag}(H))I$ for numerical stability.
 We also evaluate our incoherence processing in Algorithms~\ref{algQuIPpre} and~\ref{algQuIPpost}, denoted as ``IncP''.
 With this notation QuIP = LDLQ + IncP, and QuIP-RG = LDLQ-RG + IncP.